SchumacherFM/blog-cs/content/posts/2014-12-14-grid-column-renderer.md

   - Refactoring
 ---

 Today I've found weird piece of code in `NameSpace_Module_Block_Product_Widget_Grid_Column_Renderer_PreparationWarehouse` which affects extremely performance when loading a grid in the backend.

 <!--more-->

+The grid was used to display the history of sales orders with all items per order.
+From the order head only 10 different columns had been used but from the sales order item lot of more columns were needed.

+For each sales order item column the previous authors have created a custom renderer and each renderer loaded the sales order item object depending on the parent sales order.
+There was no sharing per line.
+So you can figure out that per line for nearly each column there was a DB query ...

 ```
 class NameSpace_Module_Block_Product_Edit_Tabs_SalesHistoryOrdersGrid